gochoam/phosphor-arrays/README.md

 Any bundler that understands how to `require()` files with .js and .css extensions can be used with this package.

 Usage Examples
 --------------

 **Note:** This module is fully compatible with TypeScript/Node/Babel/ES6/ES5.
-Simply add the type declarations when using a TypeScript.
+Simply omit the type declarations when using this library from regular Javascript.

-To test the `phosphor-arrays` module on a node interactive shell, after [installing](#install) it, open a terminal in your current working directory and run
+To test the `phosphor-arrays` module in a node interactive shell after the [installation](#install), open a terminal in your current working directory and
+run:

 ```
 node